Calculus on manifolds of conformal maps and CFT

-The injection (\ref{inj}) can be generalised to one in a neighbourhood of $(g,A)$ by left action: $(g\exp)_A(h) := (g\circ g^\id_1,A_1)$.
-It can also be generalised by right action: $(\exp g)_{g^{-1}(A)}(h) := (g^\id_1\circ g,A_1)$.
+The injection (\ref{inj}) can be generalized to one in a neighborhood of $(g,A)$ by left action: $(g\exp)_A(h) := (g\circ g^\id_1,A_1)$.
+It can also be generalized by right action: $(\exp g)_{g^{-1}(A)}(h) := (g^\id_1\circ g,A_1)$.
 Note that a combination of a left and right actions gives a change of coordinates: $(g\exp g^{-1})_A(h) = \exp_{g(A)}({\cal H}_g(h))$.
-Using these and the one-parameter semigroup property discussed in Subsection \ref{ssecttraj}, as well as differentiability concepts for infinte-dimensional topological vector spaces, one can then show particular cases of differentiability of the product and inverse operations in $\spc$, in analogy with the basic property of Lie groups.
+Using these and the one-parameter semigroup property discussed in Subsection \ref{ssecttraj}, as well as differentiability concepts for infinite-dimensional topological vector spaces, one can then show particular cases of differentiability of the product and inverse operations in $\spc$, in analogy with the basic property of Lie groups.
 However, besides a full manifold structure, a more complete description would require much more (e.g.~the analogue of a Baker-Campbell-Hausdorff formula).